ChinaiArman/GarmentRecognitionAPI/README.md

 3. Install required Python libraries
     ```sh
-    cd GarmentRecognitionAPI            # Change to the project directory
+    cd server                           # Change to the server directory
     pip install -r requirements.txt     # Install the required libraries
     ```

 4. Set up environment variables
-    - Create a `.env` file in the root directory of the project.
+    - Create a `.env` file in the server directory of the project.
     - Add the following environment variables to the `.env` file:
     ```sh
     AZURE_VISION_ENDPOINT=""        # your_azure_vision_endpoint